KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 	:end-before: if (sessionStateChanged->state == XR_SESSION_STATE_STOPPING) {
 	:dedent: 16

-From the code that we copied in Chpater 2.1.3, we've assigned to ``XrSessionBeginInfo::primaryViewConfigurationType`` the ``m_viewConfiguration`` from the class, which in the case of this tutorial is ``XR_VIEW_CONFIGURATION_TYPE_PRIMARY_STEREO``.
+From the code that we copied in Chapter 2.1.3, we've assigned to ``XrSessionBeginInfo::primaryViewConfigurationType`` the ``m_viewConfiguration`` from the class, which in the case of this tutorial is ``XR_VIEW_CONFIGURATION_TYPE_PRIMARY_STEREO``.
 This specifies the view configuration of the form factor's primary display - For Head Mounted Displays, it is two views (one per eye).

 If the ``XrSessionState`` changes to ``XR_SESSION_STATE_STOPPING``, the application should call ``xrEndSession()``.
 This means that the runtime has stop the session either from a user's input or from some other reason, our application should respond by ending the session and freeing any resources.
 Below is a small excerpt from the code that we copied in Chapter 2.1.3.